Signs of Sleep Apnea

 Breathing devices are the most common type of treatment.
 Other treatments are usually more invasive and expensive.
 Common treatments include:

-- Therapy for mouth and facial muscles.
-This helps with positioning your tongue and making the muscles that help you breath stronger.
+• Therapy for the mouth and facial muscles.
+This helps with positioning your tongue and making the muscles that help you breathe stronger.

-- A mouth implant.
+• A mouth implant.
 Sometimes called a sleep apnea pacemaker.
-It triggers the nerve controlling your tongue, moving it so you can breath.
+It triggers the nerve controlling your tongue, moving it so you can breathe.

 Untreated Sleep Apnea

 Untreated sleep apnea can lead to other health issues, such as hypertension, stroke, heart failure, diabetes and potentially a heart attack.
-This is due to your body and organs having to work harder — it wears out your organs faster.
+This is because your body and organs have to work harder — it wears out your organs faster.

 So, if you have read our list of symptoms and risk factors and believe you might have sleep apnea, book an appointment with your doctor.
 Also, keep a journal and log your symptoms so you can effectively communicate what you have been experiencing to your doctor.

-Early treatment is key to make sure you don't suffer from more severe health conditions down the road.
+Early treatment is key to making sure you don't suffer from more severe health conditions down the road.